lola-lambda/Graphs/projects/graph/README.md

     These parameters should yield a total of 1000 friendships (users * average). `addFriendship()` is called once per friendship so it should be called 1000 times in this case.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?
     See analysis function for results.
+The function uses the connections data from the getAllSocialPaths results so pass in the particular user to that function before running the analysis.

 ## 4. Stretch Goal